 Taking a break?

 Autumn brings Easter and the few days break can be the perfect time to take off and escape for a while from your normal routine.
-Here are a few tips to help reduce your holiday energy bills as well as your impact.
+Here are a few tips to help reduce your holiday energy bills and your impact.

 - Check that electrical appliances like microwaves, kettles, televisions, home entertainment systems and gaming consoles are turned off at the wall so they're not drawing electricity while on standby.

 - If flying to your holiday destination, you can opt to pay a little extra to offset your air travel's carbon emissions with most Australian airlines.
 This means the money you pay is directed towards projects which reduce carbon emissions.
 You can find out about the carbon offset projects from different airlines from their websites.
 They may include energy efficiency projects, wind or hydro energy projects, either in Australia or overseas.
 The National Carbon Offset (NCOS) trademark indicates that a business is committed to achieving genuine carbon emission reductions.

-- If you take to the road at Easter, make sure your vehicle is well-maintained and that the tyres are inflated to the correct air pressure.
+- If driving, make sure your vehicle is well-maintained and that the tyres are inflated to the correct air pressure.
 Driving efficiently can make a big difference to the fuel consumption and fuel costs of your vehicle.
-For a medium-sized car, good maintenance could save you money and up to 1.5 tonnes of carbon dioxide emitted per year compared with a poorly maintained vehicle.
+For a medium-sized car, good maintenance could save you money and up to 1,500kg of carbon dioxide emitted per year compared with a poorly maintained vehicle.
 If renting a vehicle, choose the smallest one that suits your needs to minimise fuel consumption.

-- If you're camping or bushwalking, consider using the 'leave no trace' philosophy and don't leave behind any rubbish, use bio-degradable soap (or none at all) for cleaning up.
+- If camping or bushwalking, use the 'leave no trace' philosophy and don't leave behind any rubbish, use bio-degradable soap (or none at all) for cleaning up.
 The same applies at the beach—be considerate of other users, marine life and animals, and help keep our beaches clean.